-BikePad has re-launched as of January 2020 at a new location at Woolmanhill Flat 31!
-Following a hiatus period where we restructured and rebuilt, we now have bikes for hire and a weekly opening of the workshop for anyone to wanting to fix their bikes or get their bike fixed by one of our volunteers.
+BikePad is located at Woolmanhill Flat 31!
+Following a hiatus period where we restructured and rebuilt, we now have bikes for hire and a weekly opening of the workshop for anyone wanting to fix their bikes or get their bike fixed by one of our volunteers.
 Opening hours for both bike hire and bike maintenance workshop are 3-6pm every Wednesday till week 11 of each semester.

 You can rent a bike for as cheap as £20 for one semester or £40 for the whole year (September-August), plus a £40 deposit on the bike and equipment.